josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 (A shorter way to say that might be: _every_ job seems easy, when you do it extremely poorly, with little to no conception of what you overlooked.)

 I also suspect LLMs probably perform better in other areas of tech—dealing with backends and databases, say—where success criteria is better defined, best practices are well-established, correct examples are more plentiful in the training data, and things are generally less _squishy_.
-Naturally, "it depends" abounds all across the entire field of tech, but perhaps nowhere more so than in frontend/web development, at the intersection of design and development.
+Naturally, "it depends" abounds all across the entire field of tech, and LLMs are not to be unquestioningly trusted in any domain.
+But perhaps nowhere is the quality of LLM code more difficult to qualify than in frontend/web development, at the intersection of design and development.

 In any case, the point is: not a lot of people in tech even know what quality frontend code looks like in the first place—yes, even among web developers, but particularly among other types of developers.